Life in the Middle Ages

 Women in the 18th Century

 By Tim Lambert Education for Girls in the 18th Century In the 1700s girls from well-off families went to boarding schools.
 Poor girls sometimes went to dame schools where they were taught to read and write.
-Also, in some towns, there were charity schools called blue coat schools because of the colour of the uniforms.… Continue reading Women in the 18th Century
+Additionally, in some towns, there were charity schools known as blue coat schools due to the colour of their… Continue reading Women in the 18th Century